bogaudio/BogaudioModules/README-prerelease.md

   - The trapezoid envelope is output as a 0-10V control signal at port ENV, subject to attenuation by the ENV knob.
 (INV outputs 10V - ENV.)
   - Audio input at port IN is sent through the internal VCA -- controlled by knob SIGNAL and the envelope -- to port OUT.
 Turning up the SIGNAL knob can dramatically amplify the signal.
 [This is actually a design error, but enough people have used it this way that we leave it be.]
   - A trigger CV at the TRIGGER port, or a press of the TRIGGER button, will start the envelope cycle.
 When the off stage completes, a trigger is emitted at port END.
 If the CYCLE switch is set to LOOP, the envelope restarts immediately.
+  - The SPEED switch slows down the timing of segments by 10x.

 _Polyphony:_ <a href="#polyphony">polyphonic</a>, with channels defined by the TRIGGER input.
 Pressing the trigger button will trigger all channels.